-In \cite{AMZ} we overcome this problem in the one dimensional case by developing a wave function lifting, namely given a set of hydrodynamical quantities $(\sqrt{\rho}, \Lambda)$ it is possible to determine an associated wave function.
-By using the wave function lifting it is then possible to show the existence of global in time finite energy weak solutions to the one dimensional QHD system without the assumption that the initial data are generated by a wave function.
+In \cite{AMZ} we overcome this problem in the one dimensional case by developing a wave function lifting method, namely for a large class of hydrodynamic states $(\sqrt{\rho}, \Lambda)$, it is possible to determine an associated wave function.
+An alternative approach was proposed in \cite{Bian}, where the problem is reduced to exact integrability conditions for cotangent vector fields.
+By assuming a quantization condition for the vorticity, it is solved in metric measure spaces satisfying some specific assumptions.
+By using the wave function lifting it is then possible to show the existence of global in time finite energy weak solutions to the one dimensional QHD system, without the assumption that the initial data are generated by a wave function.
 Moreover, by introducing a new functional which, at least formally, is bounded over compact time intervals, it is also possible to determine a class of solutions enjoying a stability property.
-More precisely, by assuming the uniform bounds yielded by the total energy and the new functional, it is possible to prove that a bounded sequence of solutions in this class has a converging subsequence and that the limit is a finite energy weak solution to the one dimensional QHD system.
-The stability result given in \cite{AMZ} holds for general solutions satisfying some uniform bounds, not necessarily those originated by solutions to NLS equations.
+More precisely, by assuming the uniform bounds given by the total energy and the new functional, it is possible to prove that any sequence of solutions enjoying the previous bounds admits a converging subsequence and the limit is a finite energy weak solution to the one dimensional QHD system.
+The stability result given in \cite{AMZ} holds for a general class of solutions satisfying the aforementioned uniform bounds, and are not necessarily restricted to solutions generated by NLS equations.